mrspeaker/Omega500/README.md

     if (this.state.in("BORN", "RUNNING")) // is any of these if (this.state.notIn("DEAD", "RUNNING")) // none of these

+### Mixins

+Not quite a component/entity system - but will do in a pinch.
+Just experimenting with some mixins/traits... stay tuned.

+Some pre-defined traits

+    this.player.mixin([
+        {trait: Ω.traits.RemoveAfter, life: 300},
+        {trait: Ω.traits.Sin, speed: 70, amp: 10}
+    ]);

 ## WIP/TODO

 Most of the components in Ω500 are in their most basic form - just good enough for me to use as a base for writing games.
 As I need features, I add them.
 This is why you there are some weirder functions - like map ray casting... because I needed them!